 Landing Page reports display a lot more important data related to your site’s SEO.
 It isn’t just showing the pages but also the number of impressions, clicks, CTR, and the average position.
 Landing page clicks are critical for SEO and result in quick changes in SERPs.

 To view the Landing Page reports, navigate to Acquisition >> Search Console >> Landing Pages.

 As you know, not every page will rank on the first page, but you can better improve the ranking of pages whose average position is below 15.
 We will apply the filter to the above reports to see the pages with an average position below 15.

-Click on “advanced” on top right of the above report.
-In the filter, select the metrics as “Average Position” from the drop down list and make it less than 15.
+Click on “advanced” on the top right of the above report.
+In the filter, select the metrics as “Average Position” from the drop-down list and make it less than 15.